Japan PM Kishida, strengthened by election win, lays out broad policy plans | Politics

 "We will speedily implement policies to respond to the voices of the people we have received nationwide that strongly desire political stability and policy implementation," the prime minister said at a news conference on Monday.
 Key among those will be recovery from the pandemic, with Kishida pledging to work for an extra budget by the end of the year, looking into restarting a travel subsidy program to revive domestic tourism and compile a "large-scale" stimulus package around mid-November.

-But he also emphasized defense in a nod to the more hawkish views of backers in the LDP who supported him in his run for leader, the pursuit of which could become trickier given the electoral gains made by the dovish junior coalition partner Komeito.
-The LDP included the unprecedented pledge to double defense spending to 2% of GDP in its party platform, a nod to its haste to acquire weapons to deter China's military in the disputed East China Sea.
+But he also emphasized defense in a nod to the more hawkish views of those in the LDP who supported him in his run for leader, which could become trickier given the electoral gains made by the dovish junior coalition partner Komeito.
+The LDP included an unprecedented pledge to double defense spending to 2% of GDP in its party platform, reflecting its haste to acquire weapons to deter China's military in the disputed East China Sea.

 "When we think about protecting people's lives and livelihood, a budget should not come first," Kishida said.
 "We need to think about what is needed for that end.
 I'd like to proceed with this debate carefully so that I can gain Komeito's understanding."